urschrei/polyline-ffi/README.md

 # FFI Bindings for the [rust-polyline](https://github.com/georust/rust-polyline) Crate
 A Python implementation using these bindings is available at [pypolyline](https://github.com/urschrei/pypolyline)

+## A Note on Coordinate Order

+This crate uses `Coordinate` and `LineString` types from the `geo-types` crate, which encodes coordinates in `(x, y)` order.
+The Polyline algorithm and first-party documentation assumes the _opposite_ coordinate order.
+It is thus advisable to pay careful attention to the order of the coordinates you use for encoding and decoding.

 ## `decode_polyline_ffi`
 Convert a Polyline into an array of coordinates.
 Callers must pass two arguments: